Musical Form – Rubber Mould or Useful Framework

 The next step up is the sentence and the period.
 Both are typically 8-bar themes, start with a basic idea, and develop it in different ways.

-The Musical Sentence
+The Sentence

-The sentence has two main phrases:
+The sentence has two main phrases called the presentation and continuation:

 - The Presentation Phrase: This presents the basic idea and repeats it.
 It’s main purpose is to prolong the tonic harmony that the basic idea presents, confirming the key of the composition.